 Sodium

-This medicinal product contains less than 1 mmol sodium (23 mg) per dose, that is to say essentially ‘sodium-free’.
+This medicine contains less than 1 mmol sodium (23 mg) per dose of 0.5 mL, that is to say essentially ‘sodium-free’.

 4.5 Interaction with other medicinal products and other forms of interaction

 The safety, immunogenicity and efficacy of co-administration of Mvabea with other vaccines have not been evaluated, and therefore, co-administration is not recommended.